Serve Communities – Build Leadership Skills – Make a Difference

-Each day, students engage in what they call the most eye-opening element of the program: meaningful service.
+Engage in meaningful, eye-opening service each day.
 Projects range from serving a meal to the hungry, to running activities at a youth center, to conducting outreach for a neighborhood organization.

-Students have unprecedented opportunities to experience issues firsthand.
-They meet with government, business, and nonprofit leaders at the top of their fields and get behind-the-scenes access to career fields of interest.
+Gain hands-on experience with community issues.
+Meet with government, business, and nonprofit leaders at the top of their fields and get behind-the-scenes access to career fields of interest.

-Participants can earn up to 40 hours of service-learning credit towards school or extracurricular requirements.
-In addition, students often report that their CivicWeek experience provides rich material for college admissions essays, job and internship interviews, and future academic assignments.
+Earn up to 40 hours of service-learning credit toward school or extracurricular requirements.
+Gain rich material for college admissions essays, job and internship interviews, and future academic endeavors.